kaspermunch/humanXsweeps/README.md

     gwf -f workflow_1000genomes.py run

-Additional analysis of WestEurasian individuals using Clues

-    gwf -f workflow_clues.py run

 ## Data analysis using jupyter notebooks

 All notebooks are listed in the folder notebooks.
 They should be run in the order they are numbered.

-For easy use of notebook on a slurm computing cluster use [slurm_jupyter]()
+For easy use of jupyter analysis on a slurm computing cluster use [slurm_jupyter](https://github.com/kaspermunch/slurm-jupyter).